makrai/notes/akbik19-contextualized-into-static.md

     person or an organization
   * causes an incorrect classification of “Indra” as an organization

-## Pooled Contextual Embeddings.
-In this paper, we present a simple but
+## Pooled Contextual Embeddings

 * entities are normally only used in underspecified contexts if they are expected to be known to the reader
   * i.e. either more clearly introduced in an earlier sentence, or part of general in-domain knowledge

 # 4 Discussion and conclusion

-## Evolving embeddings.
-Our dynamic aggrega-
+## Evolving embeddings

 * Assuming that entity names are more often used in well-specified contexts, their pooled embeddings will improve as more data is processed